deltastreaminc/deltastream-terraform/deltastream-msk-vpc-endpoint-service/examples/msk-vpc-endpoint-service/README.md

 # examples/msk-vpc-endpoint-service

-[add description]
+Example usage of the deltastream-msk-vpc-endpoint-service module.

 # Usage: how to run
-- update vpces.tfvars
+- update vpces.tfvars with your configuration

 <!-- BEGIN_TF_DOCS -->
 ## Requirements